Kenedy4/bankofflatironapp/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+## `npx json-server --watch scr/db.json --port 8000` or `npx json-server --watch db.json --port 8000`

+Runs the server in the development mode with the specified port number and server options as arguments.
+Open [http://localhost:8000/transactions](http://localhost:8000/transactions) to view it in your browser.

 ### `npm test`